github/codeql/docs/language/learn-ql/beginner/catch-the-fire-starter.rst

 Catch the fire starter
 ======================

-You can use QL predicates and classes to solve your second mystery as a QL detective.
+Learn about QL predicates and classes to solve your second mystery as a QL detective.

 Just as you've successfully found the thief and returned the golden crown to the castle, another terrible crime is committed.
 Early in the morning, a few people start a fire in a field in the north of the village and destroy all the crops!